dwhiffing/fury/content/nato/nl/navy/body.md

 [**Jacob van Heemskerck
 Class**](http://www.seaforces.org/marint/Netherlands-Navy/Frigate/Jacob-van-Heemskerck-class.htm)

-These two ships were based on the Kortenaer class, modified to replace the ASW helicopters with the same AD capabilities as the Tromp class with 40 ‘Standard’ medium range SAMs and 24 ‘Sea Sparrow’ point defence SAMs.
+These two ships were based on the Kortenaer class but modified to replace the ASW helicopters with the same AD capabilities as the Tromp class with 40 ‘Standard’ medium range SAMs and 24 ‘Sea Sparrow’ point defence SAMs.
 The lack of helicopters meant that these ships needed to pair up with a Kortenaer class to have ASW protection, but they could perform the role of an AD Destroyer from the hull of a Frigate.

 | Pennant | Ship                                                                                                                                                 | Status | Location   | Task     |